JAlcocerT/RPi/_posts/2023-05-02-pi-vs-orange.md

 ---

 The Orange Pi 5 is a versatile device suitable for high-end tablets, Home Assistant integration, edge computing, AI, cloud computing, AR/VR, and smart security.

-It caters to various AIoT industries and offers flexibility for different use cases.
-With its advanced 8nm LP fabrication technology and the Rockchip RK3588S chip, it provides exceptional performance and reduced power consumption.
+With its advanced 8nm LP fabrication technology and the [Rockchip RK3588S chip](#orange-pi-5-specs), it provides exceptional performance and reduced power consumption.

 On the other hand, the **Raspberry Pi 4** supports multimedia playback and video output, making it ideal for home media centers and retro gaming.
-It is also suitable for IoT projects, offers educational opportunities, and is compatible with various sensors and actuators.
+It is also [suitable for IoT projects](https://jalcocert.github.io/RPi/categories/iot-data-analytics/), offers educational opportunities, and is compatible with various sensors and actuators.

 The Raspberry Pi 4 is a popular choice for academic projects and provides hands-on learning in programming, electronics, and computer concepts.

 ## The contender: Orange Pi 5

-In my recent journey towards self-hosting, I discovered the Orange Pi 5, a powerful single-board computer that has become an invaluable asset in my quest for independence from cloud services, like [Google Cloud Run](https://fossengineer.com/dash-docker-gcr/).
+In my recent journey towards self-hosting, I discovered the Orange Pi 5, a powerful single-board computer that has become an invaluable asset for my independence from cloud services, like [Google Cloud Run](https://fossengineer.com/dash-docker-gcr/).

-Migrating from Google Cloud Run to [self-hosting the Python DASH APP](https://fossengineer.com/selfhosting-python-dash-apps-with-docker/) that allows any user to [plan trips according to weather patterns](https://fossengineer.com/tags/trip-planner/), has been an empowering experience [*as I also learnt how to expose the services securely with Cloudflare Tunnels*](https://fossengineer.com/selfhosting-python-dash-apps-with-docker/), and the Orange Pi 5 has played a significant role in this transition.
+Migrating from Google Cloud Run to [self-hosting the Python DASH APP](https://fossengineer.com/selfhosting-python-dash-apps-with-docker/) that allows any user to [plan trips according to weather patterns](https://fossengineer.com/tags/trip-planner/)

+It has been an empowering experience [*as I also learnt how to expose the services securely with Cloudflare Tunnels*](https://fossengineer.com/selfhosting-python-dash-apps-with-docker/), and the Orange Pi 5 has played a significant role in this transition.

+### Orange Pi 5 Specs

 Its reliability and energy efficiency make it ideal for running my self-hosted services, offering a reliable and cost-effective alternative to cloud-based solutions.

-* Rockchip RK3588S that features eight Arm Cores (4xCortex-A76 @ 2.4GHz plus 4x1.8GHz Cortex-A55).
+* **Rockchip RK3588S** that features **eight Arm Cores** (4xCortex-A76 @ 2.4GHz plus 4x1.8GHz Cortex-A55).
-    * The Rockchip SoC also features a Mali G510 MP4 graphics processor, which has open-source driver hope via the Panfrost driver stack - providing solid graphics processing capabilities.
+    * The Rockchip SoC also features a **Mali G510 MP4** graphics processor, which has open-source driver hope via the Panfrost driver stack - providing solid graphics processing capabilities.

-> You can download OS for the Orange from the manufacturer website or from [this repo](https://github.com/Joshua-Riek/ubuntu-rockchip)
+> You can download **OS for the OrangePi** from the manufacturer website or from [this repo](https://github.com/Joshua-Riek/ubuntu-rockchip)

 ### Orange Pi 5 - CPU Benchmark